jakeloggins/Clod/developer-guide.md

 ### Schedule Objects
 You can also place your own JSON schedules in the message payload.
 Later.js has a complete guide to forming schedule objects [here](http://bunkat.github.io/later/schedules.html).

-**Note**: Later.js is listed as a dependency in the bower file.
+Note: Later.js is listed as a dependency in the bower file.
 You will not have to install it separately.

 ### Stored JSON files
 Active schedules are stored in the /public/common/schedule_data.json file to resume normally after system restart and to allow for direct editing.
 You can also directly edit schedule objects in this file, but must restart the scheduler for them to take effect.